 DO NOT DELAY FOLLOW-UP.
 Although hearing screening has an inherently high false positive rate, ignoring abnormal screening results can lead to delayed diagnosis of hearing loss.

-All hearing evaluations performed after the initial newborn hearing screening must be reported by the clinic to MDH.
-The Newborn Screening Program requests that providers complete the Hearing Report for the Newborn Screening Program with the infant’s rescreen results and scheduled follow-up appointment details, and fax or mail it to the Newborn Screening Program as soon as possible.
+All hearing evaluations performed after the initial newborn hearing screening must be reported by the clinic to the Newborn Screening Program.
+We request that providers complete the Hearing Report for the Newborn Screening Program with the infant's rescreen results and scheduled follow-up appointment details, and fax or mail it to our staff as soon as possible.
 This form is available to download from the Education Materials and Forms page.

 Newborn Screening Program

 601 Robert Street North